DW journalists from Afghanistan arrive in Germany | DW | 28.09.2021

 "We just started a new program on shortwave radio in addition to our TV, online and social media reporting for Afghanistan to reach as many Afghans as possible," Kasper-Claridge added.
 "The situation for Afghan journalists in Afghanistan is now particularly difficult.
 But there are important developments that need to be reported on."

-DW employees in Germany and around the world have shown a great deal of solidarity with the Afghan correspondents, for example by starting a donation program and a "patronage" scheme.
-A task force was also set up, which is dealing with the developing situation in Afghanistan.
+DW employees in Germany and around the world have shown a great deal of solidarity with the Afghan correspondents, including launching a donation program and a "patronage" scheme.
+A task force has also been set up to deal with the developing situation in Afghanistan.

 DW Director General Peter Limbourg has thanked the German government for their support with the evacuation but sees a further need for action.